 in sound reproduction and easily classifies sound as ‘not real’ if

-missing or wrong.
+anything is missing or wrong.

 For the magic to happen, ALL these features must be present